martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

 certificate chain which can be used as authentication for previous or subsequent requests.

-The `CERTIFICATE` frame defines one flag:
+The `CERTIFICATE` frame defines no flags.

-SOLICITED (0x01): : If set, indicates that the `CERTIFICATE` (and possibly `CERTIFICATE_PROOF`) frame(s) are being sent in response to a `CERTIFICATE_REQUEST` frame.

 The payload of a `CERTIFICATE` frame contains elements of a certificate chain, terminating in an end certificate.
-Multiple `CERTIFICATE` frames MAY be sent with the same Certificate-ID, to accomodate certificate chains which are too large to fit in a single HTTP/2 frame (see [RFC7540] section 4.2).
-The flag values MUST be identical for each `CERTIFICATE` frame sent with the same Certificate-ID.
+Multiple `CERTIFICATE` frames MAY be sent with the same Cert-ID, to accomodate certificate chains which are too large to fit in a single HTTP/2 frame (see [RFC7540] section 4.2).

 Particularly when a certificate contains a large number of Subject Alternative Names, it might not fit into a single `CERTIFICATE` frame